Daniel-Nkunga/Science-Fair/Logbook/Logbook.md

 ![Console error message due to invalid Euler numbers - October 24, 2023](/Logbook/Images/ConsoleErrorMessage#1.png)

     Just an image of the error message I'm getting when tryin to run the program "landmark_detection_video.py"

+#### Februrary 12th 2024
+I hate committeing to GitHub for this porject and my old laptop died on  New Years Day so though I've done a lot of work on this assignment since Octoboer, it ha all been lost to time.
+So today we're starting off by deleting the "Other GitHub Users" folder.